rulamia/Horrorscopes/READMESEGMENT3.md

 ![KC Crime Sign Violent](https://github.com/rulamia/Horrorscopes/blob/Jessica/Resource/kc_crime_signs_violent.png?raw=true)

 Killers Logistic Regression: The data preprocessing, feature engineering, and feature selection was much similar on this dataset as the KC Crime Data due to Logistic Regression also being performed on this data.
 The target variable is again the Zodiac Sign, which was encoded for the model using LabelEncoder.
 The independent variable, "proven_victims," was already in numerical form.
-Seaborn was used again to attractively visualize the distribution of the target variable and the relationship between this variable and the "proven_vistims."
+Seaborn was used again to attractively visualize the distribution of the target variable and the relationship between this variable and the "proven_victims."

 The first chart shows a distribution of the target variable renamed during the encoding process as "Signs_N."